clairechabas/node-ts-express-api/README.md

 ## Feedback
 Open an issue to report a bug, ask a question, suggest an improvement or request a change.
 <br /><br />
-And if you find this starter useful don't hesitate to let me know with a star it's always nice to know your work is appreciated ✨
+And if you find this starter useful don't hesitate to let me know with a star, it's always nice to know your work is appreciated ✨

 <br />
 Enjoy!